top of page

 What General Liability Does NOT Cover

-It typically does NOT include:
+It typically does not cover:

 • Damage to your own tools or equipment